BjornL1/to_the_list_gd2/README.md

 the items through the edit button on the list view.

 1. From the list view, logged-in users list:
-   - Click on the title of the list, click on the done checkbox shown for each item.
+   - Click on the View Items button on the list, click on the done checkbox shown for each item.
 2. From the list view, other lists, item owned by logged-in user:
    - Click on the "Edit" button.
 This action will direct the user to a page with various edit options.
-   - On the edit options page, locate and click the "Items" button.
+   - On the edit options page, locate and click the "Show Items" button.
 This will bring up a dedicated items page.
    - Click on click on the done checkbox shown for the items displayed.

 In the image below, you can see an example of how the two items in the separated page item view, where one item is marked as done.